 There are three main types of educational loans:

 - Federal Direct Student Loans

 - Federal Direct Parent PLUS Loans

 Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal student and parent loan programs.

 If you are looking for additional financing options (after you have exhausted your federal loan eligibility), you may wish to consider a student alternative loan.

 Federal Direct Loan Program

 Federal Direct Student Loans are low-interest loans provided to students with capital provided by the federal government.
 The Direct Loan may be offered as a Subsidized or an Unsubsidized Loan or a combination of both.
 Repayment of the loan principal begins six months after the student graduates, withdraws, or enrollment drops below half-time status.

 - The Subsidized loan is a need-based loan and no interest accrues while the student is enrolled (at least half time) or during deferment periods.
-The interest rate on the Subsidized Stafford Loan for the 2019-20 Academic Year will be fixed at 4.53%.
-The interest rate for the 2018-19 year was 5.05%.
+The annual interest rate on the Federal Direct Subsidized Loan for the 2020-21 Academic Year will be fixed at 2.75%.
+The interest rate for the 2019-20 Academic Year was 4.53%.

 - The Unsubsidized loan is not based on need and interest accrues while the student is in school.
 It is the student’s responsibility to pay the interest as it accrues OR the student can choose to have the interest capitalized (added to the principal balance).
-The interest rate on the Unsubsidized Stafford Loan for the 2019-20 Academic Year will be fixed at 4.53%.
-The interest rate for the 2018-19 year was 5.05%.
+The annual interest rate on the Federal Direct Unsubsidized Loan for the 2020-21 Academic Year will be fixed at 2.75%.
+The interest rate for the 2019-20 Academic Year was 4.53%.